WWE SmackDown: Asia, Africa and Oceania

-South Africa on SuperSport, and Samoa on SBC.
+SmackDown airs on Abema in Japan.

 SmackDown airs in Israel on 5LIVE.
-It also airs on FM1 (Previously Iran FM-TV) in Iran.

 In South Africa, SmackDown was previously broadcast by free-to-air broadcaster e.tv.
 The show would play on Wednesday nights in the evening, with a 7-day delay, edited to one hour and was one of the most watched programs on the channel.
 However, in 2017 e.tv decided not to renew its broadcasting deal with WWE.
 The rights were later resold to SuperSport (the initial broadcasters of WWE programming) who broadcast the show across Sub-Saharan Africa, live and uncut.

 In 2019 SuperSport, along with its parent company Multichoice, signed a deal to broadcast the 24-hour WWE channel on their DStv platform.
-The program airs at 02:00 live, while it is also broadcast on prime time at 09:00, 14:00 & 20:00..

 Europe

-In France, SmackDown airs on AB1 every Saturday at 9pm.
-In Germany, Austria and Switzerland SmackDown airs live on DAZN with English Commentary and on ProSieben MAXX every Saturday at 10pm with an two-hour Version in German.
+In Portugal, SmackDown airs live on SportTV 4 every Saturday at 01:00 WET.
+In Russia, SmackDown aired on Match!
+Fighter with Russian commentary until 2022, when WWE ceased broadcasting their programs in Russia in response to the Russian invasion of Ukraine.

-In Hungary, SmackDown airs on Galaxy4 every Wednesday at 10:15pm.

-In Italy, SmackDown airs on DMAX, with international version of one-hour shows airing on Cielo in Italian.
-In Poland, SmackDown airs on Extreme Sports Channel airs three days late.
+In Finland, SmackDown airs on Subtv (2001-2006) in a shortened version with a three-week delay.
+MTV3 MAX began showing SmackDown and also RAW and ECW which later changed to NXT (2007-2010).
+SmackDown and Raw started showing again on MTV Sub (2021-2022).

-In Portugal, SmackDown airs live on SportTV 4 every Saturday at 1am.
-In Russia, SmackDown airs on Матч! Боец with Russian commentary.
+In Spain, SmackDown airs on Mega every Sunday at 13:00 CET.

-In Spain, SmackDown airs on Mega every Sunday at 1pm.
-In the United Kingdom and Ireland, Smackdown airs live on BT Sport, with a one hour version airing on 5Action every Friday at 11pm.
-Virgin Media Two also airs a one hour version in Ireland every Sunday Morning.
+In the United Kingdom and Ireland, Smackdown airs live on Netflix, alongside Raw and NXT.

-In Malta, SmackDown airs on Melita Sports 1.
+In Malta, SmackDown airs on Netflix, the same as all.EU countries.

+In Germany, SmackDown airs on ProSieben MAXX Saturdays at 22:00 CET.

+In Belgium, SmackDown airs on Saturday on ABXplore.
+It also airs on AB1 in France.
+Both are commented by Philippe Chereau and Christophe Agius.

+In 2017, Smackdown began airing on S Sport and S Sport Plus in Turkey, continuing until 2023.